Movie Review: A great film for teens The Prankster

 By Deborah Shadovitz

 The Prankster.
 The very name of this movie endeared me to it, beaconing me to watch it, to know the Prankster, his motivation and his story.
 I’m not a fan of brainless jokes.
-I easily passed on Grown Ups this year because its trailers promised it would be line after line of silliness.
+I easily passed on the film Grown Ups this year because its trailers promised it would be line after line of silliness.
 But Prankster…

 And within all this is the Prankster — or Pranksters.